dpc10ster/RJafrocBook/docs/12-froc.md

 What is meant by sufficiently close?
 One adopts an acceptance radius (for spherical lesions) or *proximity criterion* (the more general case).
 What constitutes "close enough" is a clinical decision the answer to which depends on the application.
 It is not necessary for two radiologists to point to the same pixel in order for them to agree that they are seeing the same suspicious region.
 Likewise, two physicians -- e.g., the radiologist finding the lesion on an x-ray and the surgeon responsible for resecting it -- do not have to agree on the exact center of a lesion in order to appropriately assess and treat it.
 More often than not, "clinical common sense" can be used to determine if a mark actually localized the real lesion. *When in doubt, the researcher should ask an independent radiologist (i.e., not one used in the observer study) how to score ambiguous marks.
 A rigid definition of the proximity criterion should not be used.*

 For roughly spherical nodules a simple rule can be used.
 If a circular lesion is 10 mm in diameter, one can use the "touching-coins" analogy to determine the criterion for a mark to be classified as lesion localization.
 Each coin is 10 mm in diameter, so if they touch, their centers are separated by 10 mm, and the rule is to classify any mark within 10 mm of an actual lesion center as a LL mark, and if the separation is greater, the mark is classified as a NL mark.
-A recent paper [@Dobbins2016MultiInstitutional] using FROC analysis gives more details on appropriate proximity criteria in the clinical context. [^froc-5]
+A recent paper [@Dobbins2016MultiInstitutional] using FROC analysis gives more details on appropriate proximity criteria in the clinical context. [^5]

-[^froc-5]: Generally the proximity criterion is more stringent for smaller lesions than for larger one.
+[^5]: Generally the proximity criterion is more stringent for smaller lesions than for larger one.
 However, for very small lesions allowance is made so that the criterion does not penalize the radiologist for normal marking "jitter".
 For 3D images the proximity criteria is different in the x-y plane vs. the slice thickness axis.

 ### Multiple marks in the same vicinity

-Multiple marks near the same vicinity are rarely encountered with radiologists, especially if the perceived lesion is mass-like. [^froc-6] However, algorithmic readers, such as CAD, tend to find multiple regions in the same area.
-Algorithm designers generally incorporate a clustering step to reduce overlapping regions to a single region and assign the highest rating to it (i.e., the rating of the highest rated mark, not the rating of the closest mark. [^froc-7]
+Multiple marks near the same vicinity are rarely encountered with radiologists, especially if the perceived lesion is mass-like. [^6] However, algorithmic readers, such as CAD, tend to find multiple regions in the same area.
+Algorithm designers generally incorporate a clustering step to reduce overlapping regions to a single region and assign the highest rating to it (i.e., the rating of the highest rated mark, not the rating of the closest mark. [^7]

-[^froc-6]: The exception would be if the perceived lesions were speck-like objects in a mammogram, and even here radiologists tend to broadly outline the region containing perceived specks -- they do not mark individual specks with great precision.
+[^6]: The exception would be if the perceived lesions were speck-like objects in a mammogram, and even here radiologists tend to broadly outline the region containing perceived specks -- they do not mark individual specks with great precision.

-[^froc-7]: The reason for using the highest rating is that this gives full and deserved credit for the localization.
+[^7]: The reason for using the highest rating is that this gives full and deserved credit for the localization.
 Other marks in the same vicinity with lower ratings need to be discarded from the analysis; specifically, they should not be classified as NLs, because each mark has successfully located the true lesion to within the clinically acceptable criterion, i.e., any one of them is a good decision because it would result in a patient recall and point further diagnostics to the true location.

 ### Historical context

 The term "free-response" was coined by [@RN897] to describe a task involving the detection of brief audio tone(s) against a background of white-noise (white-noise is what one hears if an FM tuner is set to an unused frequency).
 The tone(s) could occur at any instant within an active listening interval, defined by an indicator light bulb that is turned on.
 The listener's task was to respond by pressing a button at the specific instant(s) when a tone(s) was perceived (heard).
 The listener was uncertain how many true tones could occur in an active listening interval and when they might occur.
 Therefore, the number of responses (button presses) per active interval was a priori unpredictable: it could be zero, one or more.
 The Egan et al study did not require the listener to rate each button press, but apart from this difference and with a two-dimensional image replacing the listening interval, the acoustic signal detection study is similar to a common task in medical imaging, namely, prior to interpreting a screening case for possible breast cancer, the radiologist does not know how many diseased regions are actually present and, if present, where they are located.
 Consequently the case (all 4 views and possibly prior images) is searched for regions that appear to be suspicious for cancer.
 If one or more suspicious regions are found, and the level of suspicion of at least one of them exceeds the radiologists' minimum reporting threshold, the radiologist reports the region(s).
 At the author's former institution (University of Pittsburgh, Department of Radiology) the radiologists digitally outline and annotate (describe) suspicious region(s) that are found.
 As one would expect from the low prevalence of breast cancer, in the screening context about 5 per 1000 cases in the US, and assuming expert-level radiologist interpretations, about 90% of breast cases do not generate any marks, implying case-level specificity of 90%.
 About 10% of cases generate one or more marks and are recalled for further comprehensive imaging (termed diagnostic workup).
 Of marked cases about 90% generate one mark, about 10% generate 2 marks, and a rare case generates 3 or more marks.
-Conceptually, a mammography report consists of the locations of regions that exceed the threshold and the corresponding levels of suspicion, reported as a Breast Imaging Reporting and Data System (BIRADS) rating (the BIRADS rating is actually determined after the diagnostic workup following a 0-screening rating; the screening rating itself is binary: 0 for recall or 1 for normal).
+Conceptually, a mammography report consists of the locations of regions that exceed the threshold and the corresponding levels of suspicion, reported as a Breast Imaging Reporting and Data System (BIRADS) rating (the BIRADS rating is actually assigned after the diagnostic workup following a 0-screening rating; the screening rating itself is binary: 0 for recall or 1 for normal).

 Described next is the first medical imaging application of this paradigm.